MRAustin115/PortfolioProjects/README.md

 Additionally, I've included some of the code I created in SPSS to clean and analyze experimental data from my Master's Thesis project a few years ago.

-And finally, my most recent project involves examining and cleaning COVID data using SQL.
+And finally, my most recent project involves exploring COVID data using SQL.
 An interactive dashboard visualizing some of those query results can be found here: https://public.tableau.com/app/profile/michael.austin4070/viz/VisualizingCovidData/Dashboard1

 More to come!